the-eco-foundation/eco-routes/README.md

 ### Intent Proving

 Intent proving lives on the `Prover` and `HyperProver` contracts, which exist on the source chain. `Provers` are the parties that should be interacting with prover contracts, but the `IntentSource` does read state from it.
-There are currently two types of provers: StorageProvers (`Prover.sol`), which use storage proofs to verify the fulfillment of an intent, and HyperProvers(`HyperProver.sol`), which utilize a [Hyperlane](https://hyperlane.xyz/) bridge in verifying intent fulfillment.
+There are currently two types of provers: StorageProvers (`Prover.sol`), which use storage proofs to verify the fulfillment of an intent, and HyperProvers(`HyperProver.sol`), which utilize a <a href="https://hyperlane.xyz/" target="_blank">Hyperlane</a> bridge in verifying intent fulfillment.

 **See [contracts](/contracts) for a detailed API documentation**